aichemydev/testgold/docs/introduction.rst

 .. image:: _static/testgold_testrun_summary_page.png
    :width: 100%
    :align: center
-   :alt: TestGold Test Runs Page
+   :alt: TestGold Test Summary Page

 The summary page gives you all statistics about the Test Run.
 It highlights the time saved for the test run, suggestions offered